Frequently Asked Questions About Hyperhidrosis in Kids and Teens

 Your doctor or insurance company may recommend trying non-surgical treatments before surgery.

-What is the long-term outlook for this condition?
+What is the long-term outlook for hyperhidrosis?

 Approximately 30-40 percent of patients treated with surgery will develop compensatory sweating, where sweating increases in other areas of the body such as the feet or the small of the back.